claresudbery/clare-wiki-ably/pages/coding/infra/cloud/aws/aws-cloud-practitioner.md

     - machine learning
     - Quickly build, train, and deploy machine learning models at scale
     - or build custom models, with support for all popular open source frameworks
   - Amazon Augmented AI
-  - Amazon A2I
+    - aka Amazon A2I
+    - provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents
+    - enables you to build the workflows that are required for human review of machine learning predictions
   - Amazon Lex
     - the heart of Alexa
     - Helps you build interactive chat bots